• Menu

 An article on how to get to Butchart Gardens from Victoria.

-Butchart Gardens Packaged Tours
+Butchart Gardens Tours

 Are you visiting Victoria without a vehicle?
 Or are you in town on a quick cruise ship layover?
 Maybe you’re just coming in on a quick day trip from Vancouver?

-Either way, you don’t have to let the garden’s disparate location sway you from a trip to smell the roses.
-There is a variety of packaged tours catered to the needs of visiting travellers.
+Either way, you don’t have to let the garden’s location deter you from a trip to smell the roses.

 The Butchart Gardens Express Shuttle

-Departure: Inner Harbour | Length: 3-5 hours (depending on the season) | Cost: From $50.00
+Departure Point : Inner Harbour | Length: 3-5 hours (depending on the season) | Cost: From $50.00

 You’ll simply be placed on an air-conditioned shuttle that provides convenient Inner Harbour pick-up and drop-off right walking distance from most downtown Victoria hotels.